 Once your beef has rested in the fridge, get all of your toppings and buns sorted and ready.
 Make sure to unwrap the cheese slices ahead of time.
 Once you start cooking, things move quickly.
 You are shooting for a crisp crust but not to burn your burgers.
 Getting distracted during cooking will end up in a potential disaster.
 For assembly, I believe in the building from the bottom bun up – mustard on the bottom – then lettuce, tomato, and onion (if using and in that order) – burgers – pickles – mayo on the top bun.

 Two smashed beef burgers, American cheese, bread & butter pickles, yellow mustard, and mayo on a potato roll

 12 ounces 80/20 ground beef chuck

 4 slices white American cheese

 2 potato rolls

 Gently mix the Worcestershire, salt, and pepper into the ground chuck.
 Do not overwork the mix.
-Divide the meat into 4 3-ounce balls and let rest in the refrigerator at least 10 minutes.
+Divide the meat into 4 3-ounce balls and let rest in the refrigerator for at least 10 minutes.

 Heat a cast-iron skillet over high heat.
-When hot, add the olive oil and using tongs and a paper towel, coat the skillet with the oil.
-Put the chuck balls into the skillet and immediately smash them down with a grill weigh or non-slotted metal spatula pressing for 10 seconds.
+When hot, add the olive oil, and using tongs and a paper towel, coat the skillet with the oil.
+Put the chuck balls into the skillet and immediately smash them down with a grill weight or non-slotted metal spatula pressing for 10 seconds.
 Cook for 2 minutes.
 Flip patties – making sure to get your spatula between the pan and crust – and place a slice of cheese on each patty.
 Conk for another 1 to 1½ minutes until cheese gets melty.

 To assemble, spread mayo and mustard on the bottom bun.
 Top with two patties and pickles.
 Add spread mayo and mustard on the top bun to finish.
 Grab some napkins and get messy!